37 Email Marketing Ideas to Grow Revenue in 2026 (With Examples)

 Emails that promote sales, products, and services will help your business grow your customer base by turning subscribers into purchasers.

-• A minimalist photo to bring the product front and center
+• A clean photo that puts the product center stage.

-• A top banner to emphasize free shipping and encourage customers to fill their carts.
+• Plus, a banner highlighting free shipping to encourage shoppers to fill up their carts.

 Salt & Stone product education emphasizes simplicity in its design and content.
 Image source: Salt & Stone

-“Best of” and Top-Sellers
+11. “Best of” and top sellers

-Misc.
-Good Co. "round up" product email
+Use this Misc.
+Good Co. "round up" product email to generate email marketing ideas for products

 Misc.
 Goods Co. made this roundup email to showcase the best products and company memories from the year.
 Image source: Misc.
 Goods Co.

-Sale
+12. Sale

 Temple Treatment Loft sent this email to promote a flash sale on treatments when they had openings available.
 Image Source: Temple Treatment Loft